Language selection

 Still to come:

-Planned Activity – External Events Accessibility.
+Planned activity for barrier – External Events Accessibility.
 Supervisors to ensure persons with disabilities are well supported when attending external events through such measures as assigning a Travel Buddy and providing access to recordings and notes.

 Accomplishments in 2023: